davebenson/doom4-walkthrough/README.md

 The Turbine Room door, which the game will guide you to, is now unlocked.

-/PONR/:  Once you enter this area, you can't return to get anything.
-Also, you will get a Checkpoint before a big fight, so it is advisable to stock up on supplies before entering.
+POINT OF NO RETURN:  Once you enter this area, you can't return to get anything.
+Also, you will get a CHECKPOINT before a big fight, so it is advisable to stock up on supplies before entering.

 ## Mission 3:  Fight:  Turbine Room
 This fight as two waves, both consisting of Imps and Hell Razers (XXX: are there PS?).
 At the end of the first wave is 1 Hell Knight; the second wave ends with 2 Hell Knights.